Text Copied

 The built-in Inter-broker Communicator (IBC) feature ensures seamless communication among all brokers within a cluster.
 This guarantees continuous connectivity with devices in both directions, regardless of which broker clients connect to.

-To enable IBC after installing MQTTRoute on broker machines, modify the configuration in Bevywise/MQTTRoute/conf/broker.conf as follows:
+To enable IBC after installing MQTTRoute on broker machines, modify the configuration in Bevywise/MQTTRoute/conf/mqtt.conf as follows:

 The illustration below demonstrates the setup: